fairfield-university-is510-fall2017/final-project-the-demogorgons/README.md

 1. How to put together a database in a completely new program.
 SQLite was quick and easy to learn for the project, but we would have to remind ourselves we were not working in MySQL as we were for the entirety of the semester.
 We had to familiarize ourselves with the new coding format.
 2. When a certain way proves unsuccessful, do not spend much more time agonizing over it.
 Take your time, figure out the issue carefully, and if not, attempt it a different way.
 3. Use all the resources available.
 RTM!
 Self-explanatory.
+4. Get planning and working early because the actual coding and analysis will just frustrate even more when pressed for time and energy.
-4. Dr. Huntley helped us through many of our roadblocks and his help is greatly appreciated.
+5. Dr. Huntley helped us through many of our roadblocks and his help is greatly appreciated.